TheOfficialFloW/VitaShell/README.md

 # VitaShell #

 VitaShell is an alternative replacement of the PS Vita's LiveArea.
 It offers you a file browser, homebrew launcher, built-in FTP, network host feature and much more.
-This homebrew was an entry of the Revitalize PS Vita homebrew competition and has won the 1.
-Price. http://wololo.net/2015/12/23/ps-vita-revitalize-competition-and-the-winners-are/
+This homebrew was an entry of the Revitalize PS Vita homebrew competition and won the first prize. http://wololo.net/2015/12/23/ps-vita-revitalize-competition-and-the-winners-are/

 ### In order to run / compile VitaShell you need ###